-This program offers a practical, skill and knowledge-based degree where students learn about geographical information systems or surveying.
-Students gain hands-on experience with modern technology and tools including satellite imagery and laser measurement systems.
+This program offers a practical, skill and knowledge-based degree for a career in one of Australia’s high demanding and most rapidly changing industries.
+Students learn about surveying or geographical information systems and gain hands-on experience with modern technology and tools including robotic total stations, drones satellite imagery and laser measurement systems.
 Along with developing analytical and leadership skills, this program allows students to acquire the practical knowledge to work on a range of surveying projects including land development, mining, or becoming a professional geographic information systems manager or spatial information analyst.
-For more program information, visit Bachelor of Spatial Science Technology at USQ.
+For more program information, visit Bachelor of Spatial Science Technology at UniSQ.

 External students must attend at least one, week-long, residential school in Toowoomba during most years of the program.

 Toowoomba and external: geographic information systems (GIS); surveying.
 Springfield: surveying.